The Entitlement Flow

 Types of Checks

 Using the Unprice SDK, you can perform different types of entitlement checks:1.
-Access & Usage Check (Can)
+Access Check

-Report usage and verify access in a single atomic call.
-This is the most common way to track metered features.Benefits of the Entitlement System
+Ingest usage and verify access in a single call.
+This is the most common way to enforce metered features.Benefits of the Entitlement System

 - Decoupling: Your code doesn’t need to know about “Gold” or “Silver” plans.
 It only needs to know if the customer can perform a specific action.